ANDREW WYETH: the Brandywine River Valley, Pennsylvania

 Painted Post Study, 1983; tempera on panel.

 Andrew Wyeth, 1917-2009, American.
-Collection of the Wyeth Foundation for American Art on exhibit at the Brandywine River Museum in 2022.
+Collection of the Wyeth Foundation for American Art on exhibit at the Brandywine River Museum, Chadds Ford, PA in 2022.

 Othaniel Winfield (1908-1996) shown on the porch of his house which Andrew Wyeth also painted (below).
-Winfield was a self-employed upholsterer and also managed the boiler operations at Cheyney University.
+Winfield was a self-employed upholsterer and also managed the boiler operations at Cheyney University, the oldest of all the historically black universities in the United States.

 Demolished, June 1995, watercolour on paper, 1995.

 Andrew Wyeth, 1917-2009, American.
-Collection of the Wyeth Foundation for American Art on exhibit at the Brandywine River Museum in 2022.
+The Wyeth Foundation for American Art on exhibit at the Brandywine River Museum, Chadds Ford, PA in 2022.

 The home of the Davis and Winfield families, both of whom Andrew Wyeth knew and painted over many years.
 They were members of an African American church in Concord Township: the Spring Valley AME Church which lasted 100 years until 1980.